RohanVDvivedi/WALe/README.md

 # WALe
 This is a library implementation of a Write Ahead Log (WAL) for use in building a database storage engine.

+This library supports variable length log_sequence_numbers (predetermined before initializing WALe instace), upto 16 bytes. i.e. with a 10,000 MBps disk drive, you do not need to worry about the overflow for about 10^21 years (i.e. 1 billion trillion years)

 It supports, crc32 check for each one your log records inserted.

 ## Setup instructions